10 Ancient Temples and Ruins in Jordan

 Updated:

 Temples are some of the most ancient and awe-inspiring structures in the world.
-Though they often fall into ruin, they remain as a testament to the skill and craftsmanship of their builders.
+Though they often fall into ruins, they remain as a testament to the skill and craftsmanship of their builders.
 Jordan is home to many ancient temples, including some of the most well-known in the world.
-Here are ten of the most stunning ancient temples and ruins in Jordan.

 1 Petra